Our Vision of Care for Connecticut

 the state’s first and only nonprofit, all-private-suite, family focused hospice center.

-The Center for Comfort Care and Healing, with its 12 private suites and a multitude of amenities for families to stay overnight, exists to give patients and their families options, not only for care away from their home, but also for supporting their personal needs.
+The Center for Comfort Care and Healing has 12 private suites, a multitude of amenities, and accommodates families to stay overnight.
+The Center provides patients and their families options for the highest quality care away from home, while supporting their personal needs and respecting their individuality.

-The Center’s hospice- and palliative-care trained medical directors, physicians and APRNs are available 24/7.
-In addition to nursing and palliative care, the team provides emotional, spiritual and volunteer support, including massage, therapeutic touch, music and pet partners.
+The Center’s hospice and palliative-care trained medical directors, physicians and APRNs are available 24/7.
+In addition to nursing and palliative care, the team provides emotional, spiritual and volunteer support, as well as massage, Reiki, music and a Pet Partner Program.

 Most families need both — precious privacy for quiet times of sharing and sunny open spaces to welcome family and friends, engage with our staff and volunteers, celebrate a birthday, eat a favorite meal or relax in our garden.